JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 for the first time, the conversion is done asynchronously, which may again result in flickering.
 To further optimize the experience, Compose Multiplatform resources have their own internal cache for higher-level representations of the resources, that can also be preloaded.

-Compose Multiplatform %composeVersion% introduces an experimental API for preloading font and image resources on web targets: `preloadFont()`, `preloadImageBitmap()`, and `preloadImageVector()`.
+Compose Multiplatform 1.8.0 introduced an experimental API for preloading font and image resources on web targets: `preloadFont()`, `preloadImageBitmap()`, and `preloadImageVector()`.

 Additionally, you can set fallback fonts different from the default bundled option if you require special characters like emojis.